6 Family-Friendly Ways To Enjoy The Durham Holiday Season

 4. Experience world-class theater, art, and concerts

-You can experience more than yuletide carols sung by a choir in Durham (although Handel’s Messiah at Duke Chapel on is a holiday staple).
+You can experience more than yuletide carols sung by a choir in Durham (although Handel’s Messiah at Duke Chapel is a holiday staple).
 There’s no shortage of holiday shows at DPAC (Durham Performing Arts Center) in December – with "A Magical Cirque Christmas," "A Christmas Carol," "The Nutcracker," and "The Disney Junior Holiday Party," to name a few.
 Savor an evening at The Carolina Theatre, seeing performances of the Triangle Youth Ballet's "The Nutcracker."
 Plus, don’t miss a delightful free holiday program for families at The Nasher Museum of Art right before ringing in the new year.

 5. Celebrate Hanukkah and Kwanzaa in a cultural epicenter